Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Merchant cash advances

-A merchant cash advance offers a business funding in exchange for a cut of future sales.
+A merchant cash advance (MCA) offers a business funding in exchange for a cut of future sales.
 This financing option, based on future credit card receivables, can provide a quick infusion of cash up front.
-Once the advance is issued, the borrower pays it back over time through a percentage of the business’s daily receipts.
+Instead of fixed monthly payments, the provider automatically deducts a percentage of your daily credit card sales until the advance, plus fees, is repaid.

 Microloans